Welcome to Sky #6: Discovery Mode

 Picking Your Prisms

-Strength is a strong Discovery choice, as it is designed to have good baseline Discovery cards, with lots of high health and high attack units, and damage-dealing spells for killing off enemy units.
-Heart is also currently strong, as it has many Banner cards to let you make better attacks with your Hero, and potent tempo units like Cleo.
-Agility is another good choice due to its high-tempo board clears and removal.
+Strength is a great Discovery choice, as it is designed to have good baseline Discovery cards, with lots of high health and high power units, and damage-dealing spells for killing off enemy units.
+Heart is also fairly strong, as its Banner cards and death effect units can help you gain the advantage early, and keep you from falling behind.
+Agility is another good choice due to its high-tempo board units and removal, and Intellect has an excellent mix of high-tempo offensive units as well as potent removal options.

 It's important to note that currently, which cards are in any given Prism, as well as the cards themselves, will frequently change as we work on balancing and tuning them, which means the Discovery metagame offers a constantly-evolving experience.
 So you’ll want to regularly check up on what cards exist in given Prisms, and how they can influence the potential makeup of your Discovery decks.